22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Nut

-It is a piece of bone or plastic having notches.
+It is a piece of bone or plastic with notches.
 It connects the headstock to the neck.

-When the string passes through the headstock, the nut keeps the strings align and allow them to pass through the fretboard to the bridge.
+When the string passes through the headstock, the nut keeps the strings aligned and allows them to pass through the fretboard to the bridge.

 Fretboard